Towards Generalizable PDE Dynamics Forecasting via Physics-Guided Invariant Learning: Experiments

 \subsection{Application to Real-world PDE Dynamics}

-Apart from the simulated benchmark above, we also leverage real-world PDE-governed dynamics of daily Sea Surface Temperature (SST) \citep{huang2021improvements} for OOD validation.
-A specific region on Pacific Ocean is selected and divided into $60\times 60$ grid.
-We predict SST state of future $6$ days using past $4$ days' observations.
+Apart from the simulated benchmark above, we also leverage two real-world PDE-governed Ocean-Atmosphere dynamics datasets, including Sea Surface Temperature (SST) \citep{huang2021improvements} and stereo Sea Surface Elevation \citep{guimaraes2020data} to validate iMOOE's generalization capability.
+These two datasets represent upper-ocean thermodynamics and free-surface ocean wave dynamics respectively, and contain sensory measurement noise.
+In SST forecasting setting, a specific region on Pacific Ocean is selected and divided into $60\times 60$ grid.
+We predict SST state of future $6$ days using past $4$ days observations.
 SST data between year $1982$-$2019$ and $2020$-$2021$ is utilized for training and testing.
-Note that each independent SST trajectory can be deemed as an instance from a unique environment, since daily SST variations are affected by many exogenous conditions like solar radiation and ocean currents.
+Note that each independent SST trajectory can be deemed as an instance from a unique environment, since daily SST variations are affected by many meteorological conditions like solar radiation and wind speed.
 Input parameters are also unknown so we feed one-valued vector to the fusion network.
-We take a typical SST baseline called DyAd \citep{wang2022meta} and present the comparison results in Table \ref{sst_table}.
-We can see that iMOOE can attain the lowest mean and variance of two metrics across various OOD samples.
-It reflects that iMOOE can better estimate the invariant physical laws in SST.
-Test samples in Fig. \ref{sst_showcase} exhibit iMOOE can capture local variations of SST with higher fidelity and accuracy.
+In SSE forecasting setting, we choose the wave dynamics recorded at La Jument lighthouse with total 4500 frames on $241\times 221$ grid.
+The training and testing sets are formed by the first 4000 frames and remaining 500 frames.
+We input past 4 steps SSE state to predict future 6 steps.
+We take a typical ocean dynamics forecasting baseline called DyAd \citep{wang2022meta} and present OOD comparison results in Table \ref{sst_table}, \ref{sse_table}.
+We find that iMOOE can attain the lowest mean and variance on two metrics across various OOD samples, which reflects iMOOE's capability to capture the underlying physics law in real-world ocean dynamics.
+Test samples in Fig. \ref{sst_showcase}, \ref{sse_showcase} exhibit iMOOE can capture local variations of SST and SSE with higher fidelity and accuracy.
 Beyond 2D PDE-governed dynamics, we further demonstrate iMOOE's zero-shot OOD capability can be extended to other types of dynamical systems in Appendix \ref{subsec:applicability_study}.